Roger-luo/pytorch-complex/README.md

 ## Usage

-**Warning**: this package may require a fresh new build of the PyTorch master branch.
+**Warning**: this package requires a fresh build of PyTorch revision 6cb593b88cb0c411690b4957850058329526d87b.
+Other revisions may work, but you will void the warranty.

 Build this plugin just like a normal Python package: